l4ur4nn3/American-Day-Ranking-System/README.md

 1. Clone the repository: `git clone https://github.com/your-username/ranking-system.git`
 2. Navigate to the project directory: `cd ranking-system`
 3. Open the `index.html` file in your preferred web browser.

+Alternatively, you can access the live preview of the project at [https://taupe-shortbread-eb3ec1.netlify.app/](https://taupe-shortbread-eb3ec1.netlify.app/).

 ## Contributions